DHTMLX/docs-diagram/docs/api/editor/groupmoveend_event.md

 ### Description

-@short: fires after a group or swimlane is moved
+@short: Fires after a group or swimlane is moved

 ### Usage